 If the lender could see any of these on your credit record, they should probably have declined your original application:

-- you already had a different credit card with the same lender where you were only making minimum payments;
+- you had a different credit card with the same lender where you were only making minimum payments; or

-Your credit limit should not later have been increased unless you could afford it.
-In addition to the points above, the following should have also warned the lender you were in difficulty already:
+Your credit limit should not have been increased unless you could afford it.
+In addition to the points above, any of the following should have also warned the lender you were already in difficulty:

 - making minimum payments for a long while;